andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 dance who is celebrating her 40th season teaching at the ADF summer intensive.
-A graduate of The Julliard School and former Dean of the ADF School, her accomplishments and accolades are far too extensive to detail here, but I encourage everyone to read about her magnificent career
+A graduate of The Julliard School and former Dean of the ADF School, her accomplishments and accolades are far too extensive to detail here, but I encourage everyone to read about her
-<a href="https://americandancefestival.org/2023/05/03/adf-dedicates-its-90th-anniversary-season-to-gerri-houlihan/" target="_blank" rel="noopener noreferrer">here</a>,
+<a href="https://americandancefestival.org/2023/05/03/adf-dedicates-its-90th-anniversary-season-to-gerri-houlihan/" target="_blank" rel="noopener noreferrer">magnificent career</a>,
 and if you have the means, consider donating a few shekels to the Gerri Houlihan Scholarship Fund.
 I had the pleasure to meet Gerri at one of our rehearsals and look forward to attending